A YouTuber's guide to cheap vlogging cameras under $500

 Fans of the Nikon COOLPIX B500 would say otherwise…

-The camera allows for 40x optical zoom which can come in handy, and the image stabilization is serviceable.
+The camera allows for a bonkers 40x optical zoom which can come in handy, and the image stabilization is serviceable.
 Just don’t try and take action videos as you won’t love the results.

 If you are keeping it simple with your vlog, then the COOLPIX B500 is an excellent value pick.
 We have found this to be a great camera overall for beginners – there is very little learning curve in its various settings, and navigation between its options is intuitive.